abaer123/Racing-Repository/Courses/Workshops/Security/3_Parsing_The_Results.md

 # Step 4: Take Action on Our Vulnerabilities

-1. Now that we have a protective policy in place lets go ahead and ensure it works by removing the Secrets currently in the code base.
+1. Now that we have a protective policy in place, let's ensure it works and is able to detect a secret in the code base.
 From the main page our project lets go ahead and click **Web IDE** in the **Edit** dropdown list.

-2. Click into the **_cf-sample-scripts/eks.yaml_** file and add our fake token **_aws_key_id AKIAIOSF0DNN7EXAMPLE_** at the end of the line 6. eg: Change the **description** from **_The name of the IAM role for the EKS service to assume._** to **The name of the IAM role for the EKS service to assume, using aws_key_id AKIAIOSF0DNN7EXAMPLE.**.
+2. Click into the **_cf-sample-scripts/eks.yaml_** file and add a fake AWS token at the end of the line 6.
+Change the **description** from **_The name of the IAM role for the EKS service to assume._** to **The name of the IAM role for the EKS service to assume, using aws_key_id AKIAIOSF0DNN7EXAMPLE.**.

-3. Once added click the source control button on the left hand side, add a quick commit message, then click the down arrow.
+3. Once added click the source control button on the left hand side, add a quick commit message, then click the **down arrow**.

 4. On the resulting drop down click **Yes** to open a new branch, then click the **_Enter_** key.
 A new popup will appear where we want to then click **Create MR**